Emmy® Nominated PBS Series

-You can also still purchase the Special Edition Artist-Length DVD Set Season Two of Landscapes Through Time with David Dunlop that we created for our Kickstarter Campaign to raise money for the production of our Second Season.
-We have a limited number of these DVD sets still available which contain approx. 11 hours of programming in a longer format than our PBS version and several programs contain additional painting demonstrations that could not be included in the PBS version due to time constraints.
+You can also still purchase the Special Edition Artist-Length DVD Set Season Two of Landscapes Through Time with David Dunlop that we created for our Kickstarter Campaign to raise production funds for Season Two.
+We have a limited number of these DVD sets still available which contain 6 approximately 2-hour programs, which is a longer format than our PBS version and several programs contain additional painting demonstrations that could not be included in the PBS version due to time constraints.
 The Special Edition Artist-Length Version of Season Two is also now AVAILABLE ONLINE!

 Buy the Special Edition Artist-Length Season Two Series DVD Set

 Watch the Special Edition Artist-Length Season Two Series Online

 30 Second Video of Season Two: Landscapes Through Time with David Dunlop

 Program 201 – J.M.W.
 Turner’s Visions of Venice

 J.M.W.
 Turner (1775-1851) traveled to Venice three times and his experimentation in Venice served as a sensual catalyst for his future work.
 David discusses Turner’s watercolor techniques in front of the iconic baroque cathedral Santa Maria della Salute, overlooking the Grand Canal.
 He then paints an oil sketch overlooking the Dogana and San Giorgio Maggiore, the same scenes immortalized in many of Turner’s transcendent paintings from Venice.

 Program 202 – Francesco Guardi’s Venice